 Therein lies a large part of the problem.
 Gunter’s article makes two contradictory points.

 First, in a hundred years population growth would require all the land in the world to make room for all the people.
 That is, no land left for factories or farming.
 No parks or ball fields.
-Second, a famine would kill people off before the end of the century.
+Second, a famine would kill people off before the end of the century–that is, in 30 years from 1970.
 How can both happen?

 And he made both claims on the same column of the same page!
 Why did any magazine even accept his article for publication?